Treeniks/x86-64-simplified/src/instructions/data-transfer-instructions/push.md

   If the operand size is less than the stack-address size, the `PUSH` instruction may result in a misaligned stack pointer (a stack pointer that is not aligned on a doubleword or quadword boundary).
 The `PUSH ESP` instruction pushes the value of the `ESP` register as it existed before the instruction was executed.
 If a `PUSH` instruction uses a memory operand in which the `ESP` register is used for computing the operand address, the address of the operand is computed before the `ESP` register is decremented.

 If the `ESP` or `SP` register is 1 when the `PUSH` instruction is executed in real-address mode, a stack-fault exception (#SS) is generated (because the limit of the stack segment is violated).
 Its delivery encounters a second stackfault exception (for the same reason), causing generation of a double-fault exception (#DF).
 Delivery of the double-fault exception encounters a third stack-fault exception, and the logical processor enters shutdown mode.
-See the discussion of the double-fault exception in Chapter 6 of the Intel® 64 and IA-32 Architectures Software Developer’s Manual, Volume 3A.
+See the discussion of the double-fault exception in Chapter 6 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

 ## Operation
-See Description section for possible sign-extension or zero-extension of source operand and for a case in which the size of the memory store may be smaller than the instruction’s operand size
+See Description section for possible sign-extension or zero-extension of source operand and for a case in which the size of the memory store may be smaller than the instruction's operand size

 `SRC`: operand